List of mosques in Mexico

 This is a list of notable mosques in Mexico (Arabic: Masjid, Spanish: Mezquita), including Islamic places of worship that do not qualify as traditional mosques.

-As of 2018, there are more than 10 established mosques in Mexico.
+According to ICNA, there are more than 40 established mosques in Mexico.
 Muslim-friendly facilities are not widely available, there are a few prayer facilities spread across the country.
 These Muslim-friendly facilities are used by the local Muslim community, and increasingly by Muslim tourists.